-Discount rate.
-The discount rate used to measure the total OPEB liability was 6.75%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan member will be made at the current contribution rate.
-Based on those assumptions, the OPEB plan fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
+The discount rate used to measure the total OPEB liability was 7%.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate.

+Based on those assumptions, the OPEB plan fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.